 16 – 8 IF = The latest bias on intermittent fasting– has people skipping breakfasts and eating at noon, 1, or 2pm.
 I prefer to stop eating the other way – stop in the late afternoon, early evening.
 As a result you go to sleep and wake up and can eat a breakfast.
 Stop food at 4:30 or 5:00pm and only drink water or tea until bed.
 16 hours passes, and you break the fast then at 8:30am or 9:00am the next day.
 Done.

 14 – 10 IF = Stop eating at 6pm and start at 8am the next day.
-Easy peasy.Intermittent fasting (IF) benefits are more than regular calorie reduced diets.
-Not only is it easier for many people to stick with, but it also has a metabolic advantage.
+Easy peasy.Intermittent fasting (IF) benefits are more than regular calorie reduced diets and it also has a metabolic advantage.
 These are excellent things when it comes to long-term health.
 Click To Tweet

 I do feel my stomach shrinks a bit and when I eat after the fast I am not at all ravenous.
 This feels quite good.

 - Good for cognitive health